Excel for the web

 Anything you can see in a workbook in the browser in Editing View, you can see in Reading View.

-You can use most of Excel's more than 400 worksheet functions in formulas in Excel Online.
+You can use most of Excel's more than 400 worksheet functions in formulas in Excel for the web.

 Quickly navigate around your spreadsheet using the GoTo feature.
 Type in a cell reference and jump to that location in the spreadsheet.
-Learn more about keyboard shortcuts in Excel Online.
+Learn more about keyboard shortcuts in Excel for the web.

 Hide/unhide rows, columns, and sheets

-You can hide and unhide rows, columns, and sheets in a workbook in Excel Online.
+You can hide and unhide rows, columns, and sheets in a workbook in Excel for the web.

 Create a chart to visually represent your data.
 Choose from a variety of chart types, such as column, line, pie, or bar charts.
 Learn more about available chart types.